ePages-de/epages-docs/_posts/2017/2017-07-20-fullstack-london-of-dragons-and-numbers.md

 Every tool has its right to exist and should be used accordingly.
 Use npm for specifying simple commands or commands that trigger a chain of commands (a pipeline).
 Then specify complex pipelines with gulp (or any task runner that is hip at the time of reading).
-Finally let webpack (or rollup or one of [substack's](https://github.com/substack) epic projects) take care of bundling your application.
+Finally, let webpack (or rollup or one of [substack's](https://github.com/substack) epic projects) take care of bundling your application.

 ## Blockchain 101

 Since the rise of Bitcoin everybody heard about crypto currencies and a mysterious construct that is the blockchain.
 IBM's [Kevin Hoyt](https://twitter.com/krhoyt) did a great job demystifying this "distributed database with special properties".
 And that's what it is (basically).
-When you think about it, the whole Internet could be built on blockchain technology 🤔 😱
+When you think about it, the whole Internet could be built on blockchain technology 🤔 😱.

 Watch the [skills cast](https://skillsmatter.com/skillscasts/10360-understanding-blockchain), it'll open your eyes.